seng438-winter-2022/seng438-a2-LAREINA-JO/Assignment2-Report.md

 Black box testing: equivalence testing
 Since the toString() method only result a string which represents the correct range, apply the black box and equivalence testing can test if the method can result the correct string.

-getUpperBound():
+getUpperBound(): No failure found
+Black box testing, equivalence class testing, boundry testing The test cases of postive, zero, and negative upperbound value are tested.
+Then the the same upper bound value with lower bound is tested.

+getLowerBound(): No failure found
-getLowerBound(): Results showed that the getLowerBound() correctly returned the lower bound value of the range
+Black box testing, equivalence class testing, boundry testing Results showed that the getLowerBound() correctly returned the lower bound value of the range

-getLength(): Results shouwed that the getLength() meethod correctly returned the length of the range
+getLength(): Failure found
+Black box testing, equivalence class testing, boundry testing